USPTO Examiner STOUT MICHAEL C - Art Unit 2924

 Interview Effectiveness

-Conducting an examiner interview provides a +10.0% benefit to allowance rate for applications examined by STOUT, MICHAEL C. This interview benefit is in the 43% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +14.3% benefit to allowance rate for applications examined by STOUT, MICHAEL C. This interview benefit is in the 53% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness